Geneva, October 3, 2017

 For further information, please contact Sadia Kaenzig, Communications Manager at IFPMA

-The Global Intellectual Property Organization (WIPO) is the worldwide forum for intellectual property policy, services, information & cooperation.
+The International Intellectual Property Organization (WIPO) is the intercontinental forum for intellectual property policy, services, information & cooperation.
 A specialized agency of the United Nations, WIPO assists its 191 member states in developing a balanced world IP legal framework to meet society’s evolving needs.
 It provides business services for obtaining IP rights in multiple countries & resolving disputes.
 It delivers capacity-building programs to help developing countries benefit from using IP. & it provides free access to unique knowledge banks of IP information.

 For further information, please contact the Media Relations Section at WIPO: